shortstheory/dtn-unetstack/README.md

 * What does PDU.decode return if the bytes we get are not decodeable?
 * Do all PDUs take all the available size with padding?
 * What do we tell the other node when a TTL expires?
-    * idea is to create new PDUs for this task
-    * Should we have a separate failed TTL message and a separate general failure message?
-    * but we can probably only send a failure message when a TTL expires
-* Why do DDN's/DFN's have to: set to the sending node?
+* Why do DDN's/DFN's have "to:" set to the sending node?
-* Don't send beacon unless you get an AGREE from the layer
 * Why would i need fillers in my PDUs?
 * What is the difference between calling a fxn and using a 1-shot behavior?
-* why does unetstack rename all the old files?

 ## Check
 * How do I get the last sent message time on a link?
     * just subscribe to it
 * Do we need to broadcast on our own topic? - YES!!
 * Do we need to serialize PDUs as JSON?
 Can't we just store the bytes of the PDU?
-* Should DeliveryNtfs be broadcast on a topic?
+* Should DeliveryNtfs be broadcast on a topic? - yes!
 * What do we do once we receive a DatagramNtf?
 Do we send it over to router or store it in SCAF?
 Will Router pass the message up to the App?
     * atm we are bundling it in a DatagramReq and sending it off to Router
-* How can I print messages in the shell?
+* How can I print messages in the shell? - just the shell a message
-* Do we need a success PDU when we get link layer results?
+* Do we need a success PDU when we get link layer results? - maybe?!

 ## Resolved
+* why does unetstack rename all the old files?
+* Don't send beacon unless you get an AGREE from the layer
 * How do I get/set params for an Agent?
     * create a new enum file and add the properties there for further usage
 * how do I subscribe to DDN/DFNs?